-Olive Boulevard was the name of the street that was later renamed Sunrise Highway.
-Before Sunrise Highway opened in 1929, as the gateway to the south shore, there was a smaller road that ran through Freeport known by a few different names: Mud Lane; Dirt Road; Gooseneck Avenue; City Street; Long Island Boulevard; Nameless Boulevard; Park Boulevard; Pipe Line, and Aqua Boulevard.
+Olive Boulevard was the name of the roadway that was later renamed Sunrise Highway.
+Before Sunrise Highway opened in 1929 as the gateway to the south shore, there was a smaller road that ran through Freeport that was known by a few different names: Mud Lane; Dirt Road; Gooseneck Avenue; City Street; Long Island Boulevard; Nameless Boulevard; Park Boulevard; Pipe Line, and Aqua Boulevard.

-In 1912, the Village Board agreed to give the road the official name "Olive Boulevard" at the request of Jacob Post.
+In 1912, the Village Board agreed to give the road the official name of "Olive Boulevard" at the request of Jacob Post, in honor of his daughter, Olive.
 Post, a real estate developer, built the "Olive Building" in 1911 on the southeast corner of South Main Street and what he called Olive Boulevard.
 When completed, the Olive Building was the largest building in the Village.
-Olive was the name of Jacob Post's daughter.

 "Olive Boulevard It Is."
 Brooklyn Daily Eagle.
 May 19, 1912, 5.

 Researched by Regina G. Feeney, May 18, 2016.